 Should You Do Yoga?

-Too much of any exercise -- including yoga -- can cause back pain.
+Too much of any exercise, including yoga, can cause back pain.
 But in some cases, yoga can help relieve low back pain.
-There are lots of online resources and videos to help you get started.
-A yoga instructor can ensure that you use the proper form.
-Just 10-20 minutes a few times a week of this mind-body exercise might make you feel better.
-But don’t overdo it, and stop if it hurts.
+Ask your doctor if yoga will be OK for you.
+There are lots of online resources and videos.
+But start with a yoga instructor first to make sure you're using the proper form and techniques.
+Just 10-20 minutes a few times a week of this mind-body exercise might help you feel better.
+But don't overdo it, and stop if it hurts.

 Do Situps Incorrectly